mat-docs/mtap-docs/Helm/2019.2/README.md

 You will need a Kubernetes cluster and some basic knowledge about Kubernetes and Helm to be able to use these Helm charts.

-Apart from this, the TAP platform requires some external services to run properly:
+Apart from this, the Telemetry Analytics Platform Platform requires some external services to run properly:

 - Apache Kafka: Kafka is used as the message broker of our services.
-You will need to install an instance of Kafka separately and make it accessible from the Kubernetes cluster to be able to run the TAP platform.
+You will need to install an instance of Kafka separately and make it accessible from the Kubernetes cluster to be able to run the Telemetry Analytics Platform Platform.

 - InfluxDB database: One or more InfluxDB time-series databases to persist and query Telemetry data in the platform.
 The default Helm chart configuration uses a unique instance of this database but you can override easily the rest of the services to set up more than one InfluxDB instances.
 You can use your InfluxDB instances from outside the cluster or you can use the provided `mat.tap.requisites` helm chart to deploy several InfluxDB instances into the Kubernetes cluster.